KhronosGroup/KTX-Software/BUILDING.md

 ### Vulkan SDK

 For GNU/Linux and Windows install the Vulkan SDK from [LunarG](https://vulkan.lunarg.com/).
 Set the environment variable `VULKAN_SDK` as instructed by LunarG.

-For iOS and macOS, install [MoltenVK](https://moltengl.com/moltenvk/).
-Click the "Free Trial" button.
-Don't worry.
-The trial doesn't expire.
-Set a `VULKAN_SDK` Custom Path in the Xcode preferences to the `MoltenVK` folder within the downloaded Molten package.
+For iOS and macOS, install the Vulkan SDK for macOS from [LunarG](https://vulkan.lunarg.com/).
+Set a `VULKAN_SDK` Custom Path in the Xcode preferences to point to the `vulkansdk-macos-*` folder you extracted from the download.
+This SDK contains MoltenVK for both iOS and macOS.

 ### libassimp